Saving Throws and Resistances

 Additionally, spellsave adds directly to your defensive level against

-various spells.
+defensive level.
 An example of this would be your defenses against spells

 an effective bonus of ten levels when defending.
 A good amount of spellsave